Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Since the value of individual cards is also measured in points, this can likewise affect how card points are converted into scores.
 For example, a single Bright card is worth 20 points, which is 2 *kan* in the decimal system and 1 *kan* 8 points in the dozenal.

 For uniformity, this page gives all scores in *kan*.
+Pick whichever system of scoring you prefer, then multiply these *kan* values by either 12 or 10 to obtain their equivalent in points.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}